 - People are tipping grocery check-out clerks and thanking them for taking the risk. (h/t excerpt from ‘commenter Bart’ on Instapundit)

-EARLY RELEASE AND OTHER #LEFT WING SLEIGHTS OF HAND.
+EARLY RELEASE & OTHER #LEFTWING SLEIGHTS OF HAND.
 I think what is being proposed for some prisoners here in Oz, and unexpectedly in all western countries right now (i.e. in another move from the global political playbook), is bullshit.
-Surely at least there is a duty of care towards prisoners that would see them kept inside during any LOCKDOWN period?
-After all, they are already effectively social distancing, in quarantine, in isolation, so why release them?
-Whose purpose/s does this serve?
-I can’t even be bothered to link to the articles in our local rags due to disgust.
+Surely at least there is a duty of care towards prisoners that would see them kept inside during any QUARANTINE period?
+After all, they are already effectively social distancing, in quarantine, in isolation from the community, so why release them?
+Whose purpose does this idea serve?
+I can’t even be bothered to link to articles in our local rags due to disgust.

-[Obviously nothing but CoVID-19 is going on in the world but it’s worth remembering that when a crisis or otherwise distracting event is afoot, in foreign policy terms for example, it’s important to watch what is else going on in the landscape.]
+[Obviously nothing but CoVID-19 is going on in the world but it’s worth remembering that when a crisis or otherwise distracting event is afoot, in foreign policy terms, for example, it’s important to watch what else is moving in the landscape.]